 Nathalie advises and represents companies in cases of white-collar crime (inter alia corruption, embezzlement, and fraud) and insolvency administrators in cases of fraudulent insolvency.
 Nathalie assists in complex cases of fraud litigation at the interface between civil and criminal law.
 She specialises in the judicial and extrajudicial assertion of directors' liability and other claims against those involved in white-collar crime.
 This includes the accompaniment of investigations by public prosecutors, support of internal investigations and enforcement.
-Nathalie advises companies preventively and on a case-by-case basis on (also cross-border) compliance issues.
+Nathalie advises companies preventively and on a case-by-case basis on compliance issues, including those with a cross-border dimension.

-- representing a German media company in a case of corruption and breach of trust by its former managing director of one of its subsidiaries, action for the enforcement of claims for enrichment, directors' liability and other claims for damages against eight defendants, accompanying the criminal investigations led by the Frankfurt Special Public Prosecutor's Office for Economic Criminal Matters
+- a major German mobility and transport group in a case of corruption and breach of trust by the former managing director of one of its subsidiaries, action for the enforcement of claims for enrichment, directors' liability and other claims for damages against eight defendants, accompanying the criminal investigations led by the Frankfurt Special Public Prosecutor's Office for Economic Criminal Matters

-- preventive compliance advice to a multinational oil and gas group on criminal law risks (corruption) in complex sports sponsorship agreements with cross-border impact
+- a multinational oil and gas group on criminal law risks (corruption) in complex sports sponsorship agreements with cross-border impact (preventive compliance advice)

-- advising a German plant constructor on criminal law risks (money laundering) in transnational payment transfers
+- a German plant constructor on criminal law risks (money laundering) in transnational payment transfers

 - criminal law support in the setting aside of an investment arbitral award and in the defence against its enforcement in numerous jurisdictions, assisting the client in filing requests for mutual legal assistance

 - Jurisdiktionskonflikte im Rahmen transnationaler Kriminalität.
-Zur Koordination der Strafgewalten über natürliche Personen und Unternehmen in der Europäischen Union, Studien zum Strafrecht, Band 96, Baden-Baden: Nomos – Zürich/St. Gallen: Dike Verlag 2019.
+Zur Koordination der Strafgewalten über natürliche Personen und Unternehmen in der Europäischen Union, Studien zum Strafrecht, Band 96, Baden-Baden: Nomos – Zürich/St. Gallen: Dike Verlag 2019 (Nomos eLibrary).